The idea of AI-izing a recruitment platform is actually not complicated:

 The logic of recruitment platforms is: You can always find a better opportunity.

-2. The Fictional Nature of Information
+2. Fictional Nature of Information

 If real AI were applied to value calibration and authenticity verification, it would touch the bottom line of this "collective fiction" ecosystem.

-3. Platforms' Avoidance of Responsibility
+3. Platform's Avoidance of Responsibility

-The platform is not a "matchmaker" but an "information intermediary."
+The platform is not a "matchmaker," but an "information intermediary."
 It is not responsible for companies' hiring failures or for misleading job seekers.
 AI-ization means taking on more moral and technical responsibility for matching quality, which platforms naturally resist.

-AI Is a "Structural Threat" to Platforms
+AI is a "Structural Threat" to Platforms